ryzeon-dev/cputil/README.md

 # Usage
 ## Utility
-- `cputil` allows to monitor cpu's usage, inspect its properties and set its governor and scaling frequencies
+- running `cputil` with no arguments displays:
+  - available scaling governors
+  - available scaling frequencies
+  - available energy performance preferences
+  - current configuration for each logical processor

-### Setting
+## Setting
 - setting requires root privilegies

+#### Governor
-- to set the governor, use the `-sg` or `--set-governor` flag followed by the selected governor
+- governor setting can be done running `cputil set governor` (or its abbreviated form `cputil sg`) followed by the desired governor
+- the governor must be one of the system allowed ones, run `cputil` with no argument to inspect available ones

+#### Scaling Frequency
+- minimum scaling frequency can be set running `cputil set frequency minimum` (or its abbreviated form `cputil sfm`) followed by the desired scaling frequency
-  - run `cputil` with no argument to view the available governors
+- the scaling frequency must be one of the system allowed ones, run `cputil` with no argument to inspect available ones

-- to set minimum scaling frequency, use the `-sfm` or `--set-minimum-frequency` flag
+- minimum scaling frequency can be set running `cputil set frequency maximum` (or its abbreviated form `cputil sfM`) followed by the desired scaling frequency
-  - run `cputil` with no argument to view the available scaling frequencies
+- the scaling frequency must be one of the system allowed ones, run `cputil` with no argument to inspect available ones

-- to set minimum scaling frequency, use the `-sfM` or `--set-maximum-frequency` flag
+#### Energy performance preference
+- energy performance preference can be set by running `cputil set energy preference` (or its abbreviated form `cputil sep`) followed by the desired energy performance preference
-  - run `cputil` with no argument to view the available scaling frequencies
+- the energy performance preference must be one of the system allowed ones, run `cputil` with no argument to inspect available ones

+### Processor selection
 - if the flag `-cpu` is added, followed by a logical processor's number, any actions will only affect the specified processor
 - when setting any parameter for the entire CPU, if `cputild` daemon is installed, the configuration file will be overwritten with the new parameters

+#### Fast setting
+- maximum or minimum preference can be achieved running `cputil max` or `cputil min`
-- to set the processor to its absolute max performace, run cputil with `-max` or `--maximum-performace` flag, which sets governor to "performace", sets both minimum and maximum scaling frequency to the max allowed value and sets energy performance preference to "performance"
+  - in the first case, the governor is set to `performance`, minimum and maximum scaling frequencies are set to their max allowed value, the energy performance preference is set to `performance`
-- to set the processor to its absolute min performace, run cputil with `-min` or `--minimum-performace` flag, which sets governor to the weakest available, sets both minimum and maximum scaling frequency to the min allowed value and sets energy performance preference to "power"
+  - in the second case, the governor is set to its weakest value, minimum and maximum scaling frequencies are set to their minimum allowed value, the energy performance preference is set to `power`

 ### Inspecting
 - the inspection of CPU properties is done using the `-i` or `--info` flag